mojaloop/merchant-payment-docs/DFSP merchant onboard Sequence Diagram.md

             oracle->>macq: NEED TO AGREE
         end

-        macq ->> DFSPMake: Notify updated registration status of records, including alias that has been established for a merchant
-        DFSPMake->>dfspapp: Notification account created and alias assigned else Rejected
+        macq ->> DFSPMake: Notify updated registration status of records, including alias created for a merchant DFSPMake->>dfspapp: Notification account created and alias assigned else Rejected
         DFSPCheck->>macq: Rejected action
         macq -->>DFSPCheck: Ask reason for rejection
-        DFSPCheck -->> macq: Update reasons for rejections macq -->> macq: Registration status of rejected action records will change as 'rejected' macq -->> DFSPMake: Notify that registration status of each record will be remain the same as prior to status change request
+        DFSPCheck -->> macq: Update reasons for rejections macq -->> macq: Registration status of rejected action records will change as 'rejected' macq -->> DFSPMake: Notify that registration status of each record will be remain the same as before the  status change request
     end

 ```